farao-community/farao-community.github.io/pages/docs/input-data/crac/json/remedial-actions.md

 🔴 **voltageCnecId**: must be the id of an [VoltageCnec](#voltage-cnecs) that exists in the CRAC
 <ins>**Usage methods**</ins>
 FARAO handles three different types of usage methods:
-1 - **FORCED**: the RAO must activate the remedial action (under the condition described by the usage rule)
-2 - **AVAILABLE**: There are 2 cases:
-- If the usageRule is onFlowConstraint: the RAO must evaluate the applicability of the remedial action before trying to apply it
-- Else : the remedial action is available in the given state, if the RAO decides it is optimal, with no extra condition
+1 - **AVAILABLE**: the remedial action is available in the given state, if the RAO decides it is optimal, with no extra condition
+2 - **FORCED**: the RAO must activate the remedial action under the condition described by the usage rule.

 *NB*: even though OnState usage rules on the preventive state is theoretically possible, it is forbidden by FARAO as the same purpose can be achieved with a FreeToUse usage rule on the preventive instant.
 {% endcapture %}